thusoy/salt-states/README.md

 ## Guidelines

-1) When adding a file to a host, always add a marker to the top of the file saying which state added it.
+1) **Always add a marker to managed files**.
+In the marker you should specify which state is managing it.
 When debugging this makes it easier to determine if something is a default config file or something explictly put in place:
    ```
    #############################################